 In each of these images, the work is not a once-and-for-all intervention, but ongoing nurturing care and concern.
-God "cares" for his word that it work out what it was sent to do (Is 55:10-1), that is in light of Jesus, that the work of Jesus be brought to completion.
-This is the "work" of the Holy Spirit, abiding with us, forming Christ in us and uniting us with one another in the one Body of Christ till all be submitted to him and he to the Father, that God may be all in all (1 Cor 15:27-28).
-And it is our commission to "care" similarly for the Earth (Gn 1:28-the true meaning of "subdue", as we saw, was to "rule" of God's behalf, which Jesus shows is "to serve").
+God "cares" for his word that it work out what it was sent to do (Is 55:10-1).
+Jesus is The Word that God has sent and he will complete the work he was sent to do.
+As Jesus said on the cross, "It is finished (i.e., complete).
+And bowing his head, he handed over the spirit."
+(Jn 19:30) This is the "work" of the Holy Spirit, abiding with us, forming Christ in us and uniting us with one another in the one Body of Christ till all be submitted to him and he to the Father, that God may be all in all (1 Cor 15:27-28).
+And it is our commission to "care" similarly for the Earth (Gn l:28-the true meaning of "subdue", as we saw, was to "rule" of God's behalf, which Jesus shows is "to serve").
 As God "serves" us, we are to "serve" all creation.
 This heals our wills and brings them into "tune" with God's will.

 Finally, in an all-encompassing vision, Ignatius would have us see all things coming from God and returning to God.
-Paul's vision was similar: "all things are subjected to Christ, that Christ may subject all to God, that God may be all in all (1 Cor 15:27-8 adapted).
+Paul's vision was similar: "all things are subjected to Christ, that Christ may subject all to God, that God may be all in all" (1 Cor 15:27-8 adapted).
 St. Augustine expresses this same truth in a beautiful passage from the Confessions: